niemopen/ntac-admin/documents/docs/NDR-RDF-250630/rdf-comments-dpk.md

 defined types.
 ```

+**Example:**
-The information in a specific NIEM geographic coordinate can be expressed as a message in various data formats:
+Repeating the coordinate example, the information in a specific NIEM geographic coordinate can be expressed
+as a message in various data formats:
 ```
 XML:
     <Coordinate latitude="38.8895" longitude="-77.0352"></Coordinate>